maheshj01/navbar_router/README.md

 ## **Features**

 - Adapatable to different device Sizes using `isDesktop` and `NavbarDecoration.isExtended` Property.
+- Choose between set of NavigtaionBars using `NavbarDecoration.navbarType` property.
 - Remembers navigation history of Navbar.
 - Ability to push routes in the nested or root navigator
 - Smooth transitions when changing navbar destinations